dcmjs-org/dcmjs/README.md

 Note: Be wary of `BREAKING_CHANGE` in commit message descriptions, as this can force a major version bump.

-Be sure to use lower case for the first letter of your semantic commit message, so use `fix` not `Fix` or `feat` not `Feat`, and have a space after the :
+Be sure to use lower case for the first letter of your semantic commit message, so use `fix` not `Fix` or `feat` not `Feat`, have a space after the : and make the PR github review title follow the SAME rules.
+It is the PR review title that determins the final commit message and will be used for semantic detection.

 Note: a new package version will be published only if the commit comes from a PR.